1. Fill in the blanks with suitable prepositions

 2. a policy that they claim will eventually eliminate corruption the industry

-3. She struck (=hit sb/sth with your hand or a weapon) him the face.
+3. She struck (=hit sb/sth with your hand or a weapon) him the face.4.
+The American Civil War began when the South seceded the Union.

 5. These attitudes are deeply embedded our society (=felt very strongly and difficult to change).